MiSTer-AV/PSX_MiSTer/README.md

 CD     : 90%
 - accurate CD access model for correct seek times should be added
-- drive and controller logic should be seperated
+- drive and controller logic shozuld be seperated